-GW: what are Todd Snider and the guys from Great American Taxi like backstage?
+GW: What are Todd Snider and the guys from Great American Taxi like backstage?

 BL: Peaceful and friendly.
 They are all total sweethearts!
-Todd kind of keeps to himself, but once he knows you he's a total into talking and playing tunes.
+Todd kind of keeps to himself, but once he knows you he's a totally into talking and playing tunes.
 He's interested in new music and loves talking about obscure Bob Dylan records and stuff.
 The GAT guys are usual having a good time, especially in Boulder where all their friends and wives are around.
 Of course, the Vince Herman vibe is always wonderfully cheerful!
 He's the most friendly fun-loving guy in show biz!

-GW: as a bluegrass musician, what do you think of Jeff Austin’s mandolin playing?
+GW: As a bluegrass musician, what do you think of Jeff Austin’s mandolin playing?
 Have you ever heard anyone like him?

 BL: When I was 20 and just getting into bluegrass, Jeff really inspired me.
 Mainly because he's so good at engaging the energy.
 He feels the vibe and usually raises the intensity level, which is always fun when you are dancing!
 Now I'm 27 and I've met a lot of amazing mandolin players, but Jeff's playing still tugs on my soul!
 I've heard a lot of people try to play like him, but he's the innovator of his jamgrass mandolin style of playing for sure!

-GW: do you know Jim Lewis personally?
+GW: Do you know Jim Lewis personally?